NiallMcCann10/Hotel-Front-Desk/README.md

 <h1>Background</h1>
 My reasoning behind creating this application is from my serveral years working as a hotel receptionist, I feel as though I know the workings of these Front Desk/Reservation systems well.
 From my own opinion, and those I work with, and from interviews I conducted with others working in this field, I felt I had enough information gathered behind changes that everyone would like in the future of using these systems.<br>
-Please see link for my Microsoft Forms Survey https://forms.office.com/Pages/ResponsePage.aspx?id=rs8Gj9UihEykbT2-PJNVjRyNmBdX4m5BjQLDaSNo5eZUMzczU1NQOFRNSzNCRE03UDdXVkVGTDhBRC4u
+Please see link for my Microsoft Forms Survey<br>
+https://forms.office.com/Pages/ResponsePage.aspx?id=rs8Gj9UihEykbT2-PJNVjRyNmBdX4m5BjQLDaSNo5eZUMzczU1NQOFRNSzNCRE03UDdXVkVGTDhBRC4u